 Red, irregular, warm, tender streaks develop on the skin in the affected arm or leg.
 The streaks usually stretch from the infected area toward a group of lymph nodes, such as those in the groin or armpit.
 The lymph nodes become enlarged and feel tender (see Lymphadenitis Lymphadenitis Lymphadenitis is infection of one or more lymph nodes, which usually become swollen and tender.
 (See also Overview of Bacterial Skin Infections.)
 Lymph is a fluid that oozes out of the body's... read more ).

-Common symptoms include a fever, shaking chills, a rapid heart rate, and a headache.
+Common symptoms of lymphangitis include a fever, shaking chills, a rapid heart rate, and a headache.
 Sometimes these symptoms occur before the red streaks appear.
-The spread of the infection from the lymph system into the bloodstream can cause infection throughout the body, often with startling speed.
-The skin or tissues over the infected lymph vessel become inflamed.
-Rarely, skin ulcers develop.
-Sometimes, bacteria enter the bloodstream (bacteremia).
+The spread of the infection from the lymph system into the bloodstream (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
+Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ) can cause infection throughout the body, often with startling speed.